SAP-samples/btp-developer-guide-cap/documentation/tutorials/deploy-to-cf/deploy-to-cf.md

     cds up
     ```

-    > The `cds up` command simplifies the deployment process.
-It automates the steps that are otherwise done manually:
-    >
-    >  - Adding the mta deployment descriptor with the `cds add mta` command.
-    >  - Building the deployment archive with the `mbt build` command.
-    >  - Deploying to the Cloud Foundry environment with the `cf deploy` command.
+    > The `cds up` command builds the deployment archive with the `mbt build` command and deploys to Cloud Foundry with the `cf deploy` command.
+It uses the `mta.yaml` generated during the preparation steps.

 4. Check if all services have been created: